The 3 Big Changes LIV Golf Has To Make To Gain OWGR Points

-Although Greg Norman said LIV Golf could live without Official World Golf Ranking (OWGR) points, it could be that new CEO Scott O'Neil has other ideas - with reports suggesting there could be big changes made to gain that vital recognition.
+Although Greg Norman said LIV Golf could live without Official World Golf Ranking (OWGR) points, new CEO Scott O'Neil has other ideas after submitting another official bid for recognition.

-A big part of the original October 2023 rejection letter was the relative closed shop of the league, but it has been speculated that LIV Golf could make a big change to that by allowing even team captains to be relegated and forced to enter qualifying to get their places back.
+It has been speculated that LIV Golf could make a big change by allowing even team captains to be relegated and forced to enter qualifying to get their places back, but whether that's a promise made in the official application remains to be seen.

 But would that be enough?
 And what other changes would LIV Golf have to make to achieve OWGR ranking points?